Olaudah Equiano: Early life and enslavement

 In Virginia, Equiano was bought by Michael Henry Pascal, a lieutenant in the Royal Navy.
-Pascal renamed the boy Gustavus Vassa after the 16th-century King of Sweden Gustav Vasa who began the Protestant Reformation in Sweden.
-Equiano had already been renamed twice: he was called Michael while on board the slave ship that brought him to the Americas and Jacob by his first owner.
-This time Equiano refused and told his new owner that he would prefer to be called Jacob.
-His refusal, he says, "gained me many a cuff" and eventually he submitted to the new name.
+Pascal renamed the boy Gustavus Vassa after the 16th-century King of Sweden Gustav Vasa who led had Protestant forces in the Thirty Years' War.
+Equiano had already been renamed twice: he had been called Michael on board the slave ship that brought him to the Americas and Jacob by his first owner.
+This time Equiano protested, telling Pascal that he would prefer to be called Jacob.
+His resistance, he says, "gained me many a cuff" and eventually he submitted to the new name.
 He used this name for the rest of his life, including on all official records; he used Equiano only in his autobiography.

-Pascal took Equiano with him when he returned to England and had him accompany him as a valet during the Seven Years' War with France (1756–1763).
-Equiano gives witness reports of the Siege of Louisbourg (1758), the Battle of Lagos (1759) and the Capture of Belle Île (1761).
-Also trained in seamanship, Equiano was expected to assist the ship's crew in times of battle: his duty was to haul gunpowder to the gun decks.
+Pascal took Equiano with him when he returned to England and had him accompany him as a valet during the Seven Years' War.
+Equiano was present at the siege of Louisbourg in 1758, the Battle of Lagos in 1759 and the capture of Belle Île in 1761.
+Also trained in seamanship, Equiano assisted the crews of the ships he was on in times of battle as a powder monkey.
 Pascal favoured Equiano and sent him to his sister-in-law in Great Britain so that he could attend school and learn to read and write.

-Equiano converted to Christianity and was baptised at St Margaret's, Westminster on 9 February 1759, when he was described in the parish register as "a Black, born in Carolina, 12 years old".
-His godparents were Mary Guerin and her brother, Maynard, who were cousins of his master, Pascal.
-They had taken an interest in him and helped him to learn English.
-Later, when Equiano's origins were questioned after his book was published, the Guerins testified to his lack of English when he first came to London.

-In December 1762 Pascal sold Equiano to Captain James Doran of the Charming Sally at Gravesend, from where he was transported back to the Caribbean, to Montserrat, in the Leeward Islands.
-There, he was sold to Robert King, an American Quaker merchant from Philadelphia who traded in the Caribbean.
+Equiano converted to Christianity and was baptised at St Margaret's, Westminster on 9 February 1759.

+Controversy over his origins

+Vassa (Equiano) was recorded in the St Margaret parish register as "a Black, born in Carolina, 12 years old", and not, as Equiano suggests in his memoirs, a 14-year old born in Africa.
+Researching a new edition of Equiano's memoir, in 1999 Vincent Carretta at the University of Maryland cited the parish register, and a later 1773 ships muster, as evidence that Equiano was indeed born in the American colonies, and that a childhood in Africa had been fictionalised for effect.
+Noting the number details in Equiano's narrative that Carretta was able to corroborate from alternate sources, other scholars are satisfied that the weight of evidence support an African birth.
+Autobiographies may "distort or exaggerate the truth", but historian Adam Hochschild proposes that "seldom is one crucial portion of a memoir totally fabricated and the remainder scrupulously accurate".

+Equiano's origins had been questioned when his memoir was first appeared.
+In response, his new godparents, cousins of his master, Pascal, testified that when Equiano arrived in London they had to help teach him English.